Quplet/FixedVillageTrades/README.md

 ## ⚙ Configuration

-The two functions of this mod can be configured and used independently.
+The three functions of this mod can be configured and used independently.

 > `FixedTrades`
 > > Whether villager trades are fixed to their profession upon generation.
 Must be either true or false.
 Default is true.

+> `FixedProfessions`
+> > Whether villager professions are fixed upon acquiring them.
+Must be either true or false.
+Default is false.

 > `MaxDiscount`
 > > The maximum discount a trade can have.
 Must be between 0.0 (No discount) and 1.0 (Vanilla behavior).
 Default is 0.5.